Dmitry and Natalia Baksheevy

-Dmitry Baksheev (January 28, 1982 - February 16, 2020) and Natalia Baksheeva (born January 25, 1975), are a couple from Krasnodar who were accused of killing a local woman.
+Dmitry Baksheev (Дмитрий Бакшеев; January 28, 1982 – February 16, 2020) and Natalia Baksheeva (Наталья Бакшеева), (Шапоренко; born January 25, 1975), are a couple from Krasnodar who were accused of killing a local woman.
 According to rumors, the Baksheevs are also responsible for a series of murders and cannibalistic acts.
 The couple were convicted of the murder and imprisoned in 2019.

 Biography

 Dmitry was born in 1982, and Natalia in 1975.
 Natalia worked for some time as a senior nurse in the sanitation department of the Krasnodar Higher Military Aviation School of AK Serov pilots, but was dismissed due to chronic alcoholism.
 Dmitry had been tried for robbery and car theft, but by the time of the murder, all of his convictions had been extinguished.
 He worked as an apartment repairman and a general worker.
 The Baksheevs had lived together since 2012 in a school dormitory, the room being inherited by Natalia from her previous husband.
 The couple led an antisocial lifestyle.

-The Baksheevs' crimes were discovered by accident: Dmitry lost his mobile phone, on which there were pictures of him with human remains, even holding a severed human hand in his mouth, in one of them.
-The phone was later found by road workers and immediately reported to the police.
-At the interrogation, he claimed that he had found the remains in the bushes, but later confessed to killing a woman.
+The Baksheevs' crimes were discovered by accident: Dmitry lost his phone, on which there were pictures of him with human remains, even holding a severed human hand in his mouth, in one of them.
+Road workers later found the phone and immediately reported it to the police.
+At the interrogation, he claimed that he had seen the remains in the bushes, but later confessed to killing a woman.

 As the investigation later found out, the victim of the Baksheevs was a resident of Krasnodar, Elena Vakhrusheva (born March 5, 1982, in Omutninsk).
 The murder occurred on September 8 during a joint alcohol drinking session, when a sudden quarrel began between Natalia and Elena.
 Natalia then told her husband to kill her rival, also actively participating in the murder herself.
 Elena died as a result of multiple stab wounds.
 Then the Baksheevs dismembered the corpse, keeping some of the remains in their home, and throwing away others in the surrounding area.

-During the investigation into the activities in the Baksheev household, fragments of a human body in saline solution, food and frozen meat parts of unknown origin were found.
+During the investigation into the activities in the Baksheev household, fragments of a human body in saline solution, food, and frozen meat parts of unknown origin were found.
 In the basement of the house and the adjoining territory, the remains of the deceased's body were found and seized, while the food and frozen meat fragments were sent for examination.

 Initially, the criminal case was initiated with a murder charge, but the Baksheevs were later charged with group murder.
 The case was referred to the first department for investigation of special importance.

 On September 28, Vadim Bugaenko, the head of the Investigative Department of the Russian Democratic Republic for the Krasnodar Krai, told reporters that the remains found in the Baksheevs' apartment belonged to one person.

 Also, a procedural check was initiated on the fact of leaked photos from Dmitry's phone, which led to speculations about a family of serial killer-cannibals that operated in the city.